codersforcauses/elucidate/documentation/docs/index.md

 ### Setting environment variables

-1. Create a copy of the `.env.example` file. (do not delete or replace the original `.env.example`).
+1. Create a copy of the `.env.example` file.
+(Do not delete or replace the original `.env.example`).
 2. Rename the copy to `.env`.

 ### Installing Docker